English-medium education: Slovenia

-University of Ljubljana teaches at least 100 courses in English.
+The University of Ljubljana teaches at least 100 courses in English.
 In Where to Invade Next, Michael Moore interviews several American citizens studying at the university who were taking courses taught in English.

 Kyrgyzstan

-Education in the Kyrgyz Republic is compulsory for nine years between the ages of 7 to 16.
+Education in the Kyrgyz Republic is compulsory for nine years between the ages of 7 and 16.
 This is broken up into four years of primary, five years of high school, and two additional years of high school or vocational school.
 The majority of instruction is in Kyrgyz, but the language of instruction in mostly higher institutions is Russian.
-The Ministry of Education and Science of the Kyrgyz Republic introduced the English language into the syllabus as an additional language for grades 3-11 in educational institutions.
+The Ministry of Education and Science of the Kyrgyz Republic introduced the English language into the syllabus as an additional language for grades 3–11 in educational institutions.
 According to the Ministry of Education of Kyrgyzstan, the main purpose of teaching English is to teach the basic level of foreign language, as under market conditions knowledge of English is necessary.
 A number of private schools and universities are involved in English-medium education.
 In some private universities in Kyrgyzstan, such as American University of Central Asia (AUCA), International Alatoo University (IAU), University of Central Asia (UCA), OSCE Academy in Bishkek students are taught exclusively in English.
 English language viewed in the minds of the young generation of Kyrgyz Republic with the possibility of receiving education abroad, job opportunities, travel purposes and getting information from English language sources.